Audition

 MINDSET

 We’re looking for singers who are driven, humble, kind, self-aware, a little quirky, and eager to learn (both music and craft).
-Together, these qualities constitute “culture fit.”
-We do take this seriously!
-We’ve rejected candidates in the past who were talented singers but a poor culture fit.
+We take our projects and our process seriously, but we never take ourselves too seriously.

 Your audition will take place in front of a small group of chorus leaders.
 No other candidates will be present.
 The experience is relaxed, informal, instructive, and collaborative: we want you to do well!
 Further, you are not competing against anyone else when you audition—if every auditionee meets our bar, we’ll accept everyone!